st-tech/ppf-contact-solver/README.md

 ```
 <img src="./asset/image/drape.jpg" alt="drape">

-## 📚 Python API Documentation
+## 📚 Python API Documentation and Parameters

-Full API documentation 📖 is available on our [GitHub Pages](https://st-tech.github.io/ppf-contact-solver/frontend.html).
+- Full API documentation 📖 is available on our [GitHub Pages](https://st-tech.github.io/ppf-contact-solver/frontend.html).
 The major APIs are documented using docstrings ✍️ and compiled with [Sphinx](https://www.sphinx-doc.org/en/master/) ⚙️.
 We have also included [`jupyter-lsp`](https://github.com/jupyter-lsp/jupyterlab-lsp) to provide interactive linting assistance 🛠️ and display docstrings as you type.
 See this video [[Video]](https://drive.google.com/file/d/1vCM7kNgXdqQRBjVaoEb6KwIdRR21V7sV/view) for an example.
 The behaviors can be changed through the settings.

+- A list of parameters used in `param.set(key,value)` is documented here [[GitHub Pages]](https://st-tech.github.io/ppf-contact-solver/parameters.html).

 ## 🔍 Obtaining Logs